Trip of the Month

 In 1892, the first train from Jaffa to the Holy City reached the new train station in Jerusalem.
 One hundred and six years later, the last train pulled away – and the station closed its doors.

 Years went by, and the train station began to fall apart.
 Fortunately, following the wildly successful restoration of the train station in Tel Aviv, it was decided to revive the station.

 For three brave years, the freedom fighters on this rocky plateau — known as the Zealots — managed to hold back 10,000 Roman troops armed with every contemporary siege weapon.
 Finally, a battering ram breached the wall.

 In the spring of 2002, a paratroop division commanded by Major Asaf Asolin was sent to Jenin within the framework of the Homat Magen campaign.
-Asolin was in the middle of advanced military studies, but when his replacement was killed… Continue reading
+Asolin was in the middle of advanced military studies, but when his replacement was… Continue reading